Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we use three numerical experiments to validate our theoretical results.
-In the first experiment, we consider the distributed online training of a logistic regression classifier using the ``Mushrooms" and ``Covtype" datasets~\cite{mushrooms}.
+In the first experiment, we consider distributed online training of a logistic regression classifier using the ``mushrooms" dataset~\cite{mushrooms}.
 In the second experiment, we consider distributed online training of a convolutional neural network (CNN) using the ``MNIST" dataset~\cite{mnist}.
-In the third experiment, we train a CNN distributively using ``CIFAR-10" dataset~\cite{cifar10}, which is a more diverse and challenging dataset than ``MNIST".
-In all three experiments, we compared Algorithm 1 with existing distributed autonomous online learning algorithm (DAOL) in~\cite{CDSGD} under the same DP-noise, and with existing DP approach for distributed online learning (DOLA) in~\cite{DLOA} and the DP approach for distributed optimization (PDOP) in~\cite{PDOP} under the condition that their privacy budget is equal to the maximum privacy budget (the weakest protection) among all learners in our algorithm.
-The interaction pattern in all experiments is the same, as depicted in Fig.~\ref{Fig1}.
+In the third experiment, we train a CNN distributively using the ``CIFAR-10" dataset~\cite{cifar10}, which is a more diverse and challenging dataset than ``MNIST".
+For each test, we considered heterogeneous data distributions, which are particularly likely in distributed learning where data are collected by multiple learners from multiple sources.
+In all three experiments, we compared Algorithm~\ref{algorithm1} with the distributed stochastic gradient descent algorithm (DSGD) in~\cite{DSGD}, the DP approach for distributed online learning (DOLA) in~\cite{DOLA}, and the DP approach for distributed optimization (PDOP) in~\cite{PDOP}.
+The convex set was set as $\Theta\!=\!\{\theta\!\in\!\mathbb{R}^{n}|\|\theta\|\!\leq\!
+10^{5}\}$.
+We considered five learners connected in a circle, where each learner can only communicate with its two immediate neighbors.
+For the matrix $W$, we set $w_{ij}=0.3$ if Learners $i$ and $j$ are neighbors, and $w_{ij}=0$ otherwise.